 ProtoTeam: Thales – Crawley

-Pupil: Scarlett, Year 6
+Pupil: Scarlet, Year 6

 Description: Sign Right is an innovative sign language translator app that allows users to record a 10-second video of sign language and translates it into text in real-time, enhancing communication for children with hearing loss in educational settings through user-friendly design and practical classroom tools.